-This type of anaemia comes about when an individual cannot absorb vitamin B12.
-This in turn means that the body cannot produce healthy red blood cells, which is also a presenting issue in folic acid deficiency.6.
+This anaemia occurs when an individual cannot absorb vitamin B12.
+This, in turn, means that the body cannot produce healthy red blood cells, which is also a presenting issue in folic acid deficiency.6.

-So, there is no actual deficiency within the individual which is why it’s always best to see a doctor before supplementing something to help with a presumed deficiency.
+So, there is no actual deficiency within the individual, so it’s always best to see a doctor before supplementing something to help with a presumed deficiency.

 Vegetarian And Vegan Anaemia

-This term has been spoken about quite a lot in the health and wellness community over the past few years, primarily due to the rise in popularity of vegan and vegetarian diets.
+This term has been spoken about in the health and wellness community over the past few years, primarily due to the popularity of vegan and vegetarian diets.

-It states that those following these diets often don’t get enough iron due to the fact that a lot of individuals get their iron from meat and seafood.
+It states that those following these diets often don’t get enough iron because many individuals get their iron from meat and seafood.
 However, there are plenty of ways to increase iron intake while on a plant-based diet.7

-This doesn’t discount that this is a fairly common occurrence while starting a plant-based diet, you can become deficient in iron and vitamin B12, so it is usually best to supplement them.
+This doesn’t discount that this is a reasonably common occurrence.
+While starting a plant-based diet can become deficient in iron and vitamin B12, so it is usually best to supplement them.

 As always, it's always best to speak to your doctor before making changes to your diet and when considering using supplements.